Skip to content

 Press Release

-NEW YORK – Craig F. Starr Gallery is pleased to present Phong Bui: Symphonies and Meditations, on view from November 3, 2022, through February 28, 2023.
+NEW YORK – Craig F. Starr Gallery is pleased to present Phong H. Bui: Symphonies and Meditations, on view from November 3, 2022, through February 28, 2023.

 This exhibition brings together a selection of Phong Bui’s (b.
 1964) recent meditation works and his iconic portraits of artists, writers, poets, and other art world dignitaries.
 The first focused presentation of Bui’s original body of work, the current display showcases his meditation paintings and portrait drawings within grids arranged by the artist, together with his meditation drawings installed in single columns or rows and as standalone individual pieces.
 These symphonic arrangements highlight the artist’s seminal practice of introspective abstraction and detailed representation as well as his commitment to the fundamental values of community, democracy, and independence.